You’re a health-conscious person who wants to feel younger, look better, and live longer.

-You’re on a mission to make healthy eating changes, and you resonate with natural solutions.
+You’re on a mission to making healthy eating a lifelong habit, and you resonate with natural solutions.

 My clients feel uneasy about their health and they’re determined to make healthy eating changes, but they just don’t know how or where to begin.

-I provide the custom guidance they need to take control of their eating habits, weight, and hormones, so they can get in a healthy shape before trying to conceive.
+I provide the custom guidance they need to take control of their eating, so they can stop dieting, and start living their healthiest, happiest life.

 If you told me 20 years ago that I’d be teaching people about holistic nutrition and how to eat healthy, I’d have shaken my head in disbelief, and go back to my bodybuilding endeavours before you’d say “strawberry cake!”

 Little did I know that my family background and the years of living abroad would set me on the path of becoming a holistic nutritionist.